wroberts4/Homework/docs/source/geo_def.rst

 Remarks
 -------

+# from_params can take radians.
 All longitudes and latitudes provided to **pyresample.geometry** must be in degrees.
 Longitudes must additionally be in the [-180;+180[ validity range.

+# data outside of range does not clip.
 As of version 1.1.1, the **pyresample.geometry** contructors will check the range of longitude values, send a warning if some of them fall outside validity range, and automatically correct the invalid values into [-180;+180[.